Top 10 Best Ballet Variations for Every Dancer

 Aurora’s Wedding Pas de Deux from Sleeping Beauty

 Aurora’s Wedding Pas de Deux from Sleeping Beauty beautifully displays fluid port de bras and demanding footwork.
-This variation offers dancers an opportunity to showcase their lyrical quality and strength.
+This variation allows dancers to showcase their lyrical quality and strength.

 Esmeralda’s Tambourine Variation